riccardotorre/DNNLikelihood_dev/docs/histfactory.rst

 :meth:`_log <DNNLikelihood.Histfactory.save_histfactory_log>`,
 and :meth:`_pickle <DNNLikelihood.Histfactory.save_histfactory_pickle>` suffix.

 The object can also be initialized importing it from saved files.
-In this case only the :option:`histfactory_input_file` argument needs to be specified.
+In this case only the :option:`histfactory_input_file` argument needs to be specified, while all other arguments are ignored.
 One could also optionally specify a new ``output_folder``.
 In case this is not specified, the :attr:`Histfactory.output_folder <DNNLikelihood.Histfactory.output_folder>` attribute from the imported object is used.
 For instance we could import the object created above with